 General Information on Nail Salon Safety and Health

-- Occupational Asthma Safety and Health Topics Page.
+Occupational Asthma.
 OSHA.
-Gives safety and health information about the causes and health effects of occupational asthma and possible solutions.
+Discusses the causes and health effects of occupational asthma and possible solutions.

-- Personal Protective Equipment Safety and Health Topics Page.
+Personal Protective Equipment.
 OSHA.
-Gives safety and health information about personal protective equipment (PPE) that is designed to prevent or lessen the severity of injuries to workers when other solutions are unavailable or do not help to lessen exposures to acceptable levels.
+Includes information about personal protective equipment (PPE) that is designed to prevent or lessen the severity of injuries to workers when other solutions are unavailable or do not help to lessen exposures to acceptable levels.

-- Ventilation Safety and Health Topics Page.
+Ventilation.
 OSHA.
-Gives safety and health information about ventilation in the workplace.
+Discusses ventilation in the workplace.
 Ventilation is one of the most common engineering controls used to control chemical hazards in the workplace.

 Help for Nail Salon Owners and Employers